easybill/e-invoicing/README.md

 ## Introduction
 `e-invoicing` is a library to generate and read data of specifications which comply with the EN16931.
+It is possible to generate CIUS like XRechnung, Peppol BIS Billing and ZUGFeRD / factur-x.

 ## Usage
 ```bash